eReuse/DeviceHub/README.md

 DeviceHub is a server providing a RESTful API under JSON following the specifics of [Python-EVE](http://python-eve.org/features.html) and designed thought to be used by JSON-LD (although we need to improve support) and Schema.org naming.

+## General info
+DeviceHub uses mainly 3 types of objects, with many subtypes.
+These are:

+- Devices.
+From smartphones to computers.
+Some devices can have inner devices, called components.
+Both a computer and a graphic card are devices.
+A graphic card is a component too, because it can be inside of a computer.
+- Events, or things that happen to the devices.
+We never work on devices directly, but we perform events to them.
+We can *Repair* a device, *Allocate* it to an employee, etc.
+- Accounts, which represent users.
+They perform the events.

+## Events
+You can see a [list of all the events](https://wiki.ereuse.org/arch:events) (some not implemented yet) DeviceHub will admit.
+We describe here the event *Snapshot*, which is the most used one.

+#### Snapshot
+A snapshot is an event that takes by parameters the actual state of a device, this is, all its info and the info of its components.
+Snapshot is the event that is performed when you upload the JSON generated by [DeviceInventory](https://github.com/eReuse/device-inventory).
+Do not generate the contents manually -DeviceHub will check in the near future that the info comes from DeviceInventory and it has not been modified by the user.

+DeviceHub updates the database with the changes reflected by the the devices in the snapshot, performing, if necessary, the next events:

+- Register, creating a device.
+- Add, adding new components to a device.
+- Remove, removing components from a device.
+- TestHardDrive, saving the results of the testing process of a hard drive, so it can generate a certificate.
+- EraseBasic, saving the results of the erasure process of a hard drive, so it can generate a certificate.

+## API
+Take a look at the [API section of the wiki of DeviceHub](https://github.com/eReuse/DeviceHub/wiki/API).

 ## Requirements
 * Python (3.4)
 * Python-Eve
 * MongoDB
 * Inflection (Python package)
 * If you want to generate a visual representation of the API, you will need eve-docs package

 ## Installation
 Using wsgi / apache